josealarconchacon/ParstagramApp/README.md

 The following **required** functionality is completed:

-- [x] User sees app icon in home screen and styled launch screen.
-(1pt)
 - [x] User can sign up to create a new account.
 (1pt)
 - [x] User can take a photo, add a caption, and post it to the server.
 (3pt)
+- [x] User stays logged in across restarts.
+(1pt)
+- [x] User can log out.
+(1pt)
+- [x] User can view comments on a post.
+(3pts)
+- [x] User can add a new comment.
+(5pts)

 ## Video Walkthrough

-For a short demo, click here: <a href="https://app-screenshots-jose-alarcon-chacon.s3.us-east-2.amazonaws.com/Parstgram-1.gif">Parstagram</a>
+Parstagram - Part I, click here: <a href="https://app-screenshots-jose-alarcon-chacon.s3.us-east-2.amazonaws.com/Parstgram-1.gif">Parstagram</a>

+Parstagram - Part II, click here: <a href="https://app-screenshots-jose-alarcon-chacon.s3.us-east-2.amazonaws.com/Parstgram-2.gif">Parstagram</a>